Broaden and reimagine our professional offerings to equip students for the future of policy.

 Goal: Launch curricular reform both within and across MPP/MIDP programs, to achieve synergies.

-- We created a class that allows MPP and MIDP students to satisfy their statistics core class together.
+• We created a unified core basic statistics course for both MPP and MIDP students to satisfy their statistics core requirement together.

 Continue to find synergies across programs.